Diary Thursday 16 April 2020: A little self-reflection:

 My wife and I went through some struggles over this until we agreed that for our children’s sake I would continue to go through the motions as if I was still a believer and would refrain from criticizing Rev. Moon, the church, its leaders and their idea of God.

-I have since drifted further and further away from the ‘meme’ of the God of religions.
+I have since drifted further and further away from the ‘meme’ — the enthralling myth, really — of the God of religions.
 Inspired by many ideas in books I have read and discussions on the Internet I followed I have put together an alternative view of a God that satisfies my desire to have an understanding of what ultimate reality might be. (see Escape from God …? )